How to Schedule Movers

 Tips for Delivery Windows and Unknown Arrival Times

 Many times throughout the week we are asked, "How do I schedule my movers if I don't know when my stuff will arrive?"
-Certainly not an uncommon problem for people who choose a self service moving method.
+Certainly not an uncommon problem for people who choose to complete a DIY move.
 For those of you who have chosen a "You Load, We Drive" moving company that provides freight trailers or a portable storage moving company (like PODS), this is likely a question you will ask at some point.
+[Related: Topic FAQ]

 While it can be difficult, scheduling moving labor in conjunction with the arrival of your trailer or portable storage isn't usually that hard.
 In fact, depending on the type of moving company and the unique conditions of your move we may be able to narrow it down to an approximate date.
 Once we have narrowed down the delivery window we simply schedule updates within the system to follow up with you as the move date approaches and then make changes to your scheduled move as needed.